[Miyagi Prefecture] Vibrant spectacular scenery during the rainy season! 4 famous hydrangea spots

 National Michinoku-Mori Lakeside Park

-Furthermore, approximately 1,800 hydrangeas are planted in the ``Flower Garden'' and ``Furusato Village'' within the park, and since the blooming period varies depending on the variety, the best time to see them can be enjoyed over a long period until mid-July.
+Additionally, approximately 1,800 hydrangeas are planted in the park's Flower Garden and Hometown Village.
+As the flowering periods vary depending on the variety, the best time to see them is until mid-July, allowing you to enjoy them for a long period of time

 - Opening hours: 9:30-17:00